sqlfluff/sqlfluff/docs/source/architecture.rst

 ------------------

 The lexer takes raw text and splits it into tokens.
-Nothing is *removed* but whitepace and code are seperated.
-In principle all identifiers should be seperated at this stage, but they should not be imparted any meaning at this stage.
+Nothing is *removed* but whitespace and code are separated.
+In principle all identifiers should be separated at this stage, but they should not be imparted any meaning at this stage.
 Any files which cannot be lexed, should raise a *SQLLexError*.

-While the Lexer is passed a series of raw segments, it will return a single segment, usually a :code:`FileSegment`, which will be used to initite parsing.
+While the Lexer is passed a series of raw segments, it will return a single segment, usually a :code:`FileSegment`, which will be used to initiate parsing.

 Stage 3, the parser
 -------------------